micthiesen/spotify-my-slack/README.md

 # Spotify my Slack ![test](https://github.com/micthiesen/spotify-my-slack/workflows/test/badge.svg?branch=master)

+Note that this project is currently undergoing a significant refactor and _is not functional yet_.
+If you want to find a working version of SMS you'll have to dig through the Git history a bit.

 ## Local Development

 1. Make sure Docker and Docker Compose are installed (I use Docker for Mac)